Quarterhill: History

 in June 2015, WiLAN announced it had signed a multi-year licensing agreement with Samsung, allowing Samsung to use technology in WiLAN's new Qimonda portfolio.
 In late 2015, WiLAN announced that, beginning in October 2015, it would undergo a significant company restructuring.
 As part of this restructuring, WiLAN announced that it would spin off its research and development unit and cut its dividend to shareholders.
 The restructuring would affect 30 per cent of WiLAN's workforce.
 The company would also focus on licensing patent portfolios owned by other companies and helping companies monetize their patents.

 In April 2017, WiLAN acquired International Road Dynamics, a Saskatoon-based road traffic management system engineering company, for $63.5 million.
 In May 2017, it acquired VIZIYA, a software services provider, for $40 million.
 These acquisitions were part of a broader restructuring at WiLAN from a patent licensing company to a more diversified technology holding company, specializing in the industrial Internet of Things.
 As part of the restructuring, WiLan was renamed Quarterhill, although the Will Inc., was created, which contains WiLan Inc., International Road Dynamics, and VIZIYA as subsidiaries.

 In October 2019, Quarterhill announced that Doug Parker had resigned as President and CEO of Quarterhill.
 Parker was hired as CEO in January 2018.
 The company also announced that Parker had resigned from Quarterhill's board at the same time.

+In April 2024, it was announced Quarterhill had completed the acquisition of the Buckinghamshire, UK-headquartered automatic vehicle detection and classification software company, Red Fox ID. for an undisclosed amount.